'Sea Nomads' Are First Known Humans Genetically Adapted To Diving - Slashdot

 ;)

-Primal Survivor - National Geographic (Score:2)
+Primal Survivor - National Geographic (Score:3)

 Hazen Audel dove with these people on season 3 episode 1 called "Trial by Ocean".
 And, they're not really Nomads.
 Pretty interesting watch.